senrajah/practical_application_2_car_price/README.md

 ## Introduction

-This repository contains the Jupyter Notebook for the Application Assignment 11.1.
-This takes a sample jupyter notebook to complete the exercise to analyse Kaggle used car data in [vehicles.csv](https://github.com/yemifalokun/priceofacar/blob/main/data/vehicles.csv) file in the data folder of this repository to build a machine learning application that evaluates if vehicles features like Fuel, Condition, Size, Type, Color etc. can be used to determine used car prices for the Car Dealership and Sales Team.
+The objective is to build a model to find out what features impacts and make the price of the car more expensive or less expensive, for this we used a data from kaggle at this location [vehicles.csv](https://github.com/yemifalokun/priceofacar/blob/main/data/vehicles.csv), if vehicles features like Fuel, Condition, Size, Type, Color etc. can be used to determine used car prices for the Car Dealership and Sales Team.
 This evaluation will help the Car Dealership with fine tuning their inventory by stocking cars that consumers are interested in.

 ## How to use the files in this repository?